apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ## Debug Points in Regression Test

->In community CI system, `enable_debug_points` configuration of FE and BE are true by default.
+>In community's CI system, `enable_debug_points` configuration of FE and BE are true by default.

 The Regression test framework also provides methods to activate and deactivate a particular debug point, <br>
 they are declared as below: